-The CDIP application form has two parts: one to be completed by the student applicant, and the other by the CSU Faculty Mentor.
+The CDIP application has two parts: one to be completed by the student applicant, and the other by the applicant in collaboration with the CSU Faculty Mentor.
 Funds will only be disbursed if the applicant enrolls at an institution he or she has proposed in the application.

 Resume or Curriculum Vitae